MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 **Steps to configure topology 2**
 1. In the target tenant, add the source tenant as a [connected organization](https://learn.microsoft.com/entra/id-governance/entitlement-management-organization).
 This setting allows the target tenant admin to make access packages available to the source tenant.
 2. In the target tenant, create an access package that provides the Security Reader, Security Admin, and Security Operator roles.
-Users from the source tenant will now be eligible to request the access package.
+3. Users from the source tenant can now request access packages in the target tenant.

 **Topologies compared**

 In both topologies, the target tenant can control what resources users have access to.
 This can be accomplished using a mix of cross-tenant access policies, conditional access, and assignment of apps / roles to users.
-They differn in who configures and initiates provisioning.
+They differ in who configures and initiates provisioning.
 In topology 1, the source tenant configures provisioning and pushes users into the target tenants.
 In topology 2, the target tenant defines which users are eligible to access their tenant.

 ## Deployment considerations
 **Monitoring**